wassertim/homeexchange/README.md

 - Uses Bootstrap for responsive design
 - Custom styles are organized by component

+**Note:** The `src/assets/css/` directory is not tracked in git, as it contains compiled assets generated from the SCSS files in `src/assets/scss`.
+To build these assets locally, run the appropriate build script (see Development).

 ### Configuration

 - Site configuration is in `src/_data/site.js`